±«Óãtv

 ±«Óãtv Lenka

-Lenka Tomlinson (they/she) is completing their final year of Undergraduate studies in a Bachelor of Science, double majoring in environmental science and sustainability at ±«Óãtv University.
-Working on their Honours thesis under Dr. Wright, they are focusing on the nexus of arts and sustainability in museum-type institutions, examining how these educational spaces have engaged with climate change, and what ought to be done moving forwards.
+Lenka Tomlinson (they/she) completed their final Bachelor of Science, double majoring in environmental science and sustainability at ±«Óãtv University in spring 2024.
+Working on their Honours thesis under Dr. Wright, they focused on the nexus of arts and sustainability in museum-type institutions, examining how these educational spaces have engaged with climate change, and what ought to be done moving forwards.

 Â